grafana/grafana/docs/sources/alerting/unified-alerting/notification-policies.md

 ### Root policy fields

 - **Default contact point -** The [contact point]({{< relref "./contact-points.md" >}}) to send notifications to that did not match any specific policy.
 - **Group by -** Labels to group alerts by.
 If multiple alerts are matched for this policy, they will be grouped based on these labels and a notification will be sent per group.
-If the field is empty (the default), then all notifications will be sent in a single group.
-A special case label `...` can be used to group alerts by all labels, which effectively disables grouping.
+If the field is empty (default), then all notifications are sent in a single group.
+Use a special label `...` to group alerts by all labels, which effectively disables grouping.

 Group timing options